Seahawks get four prime-time games, open Sept. 13 at Atlanta as 2020 schedule is set

 One is that all teams have two home games and two road games in the first four weeks, which would allow for the league to make cuts to the season and allow for teams to have the same number of home and road games.

-Also, each team has the same bye week as their week two opponent — meaning, Seattle and New England have the same bye in week six — which would also allow for a clean way to make up a game later if the season has a delayed start.
+Also, each team has the same bye week as its Week 2 opponent — meaning, Seattle and New England have the same bye in Week 6 — which would also allow for a clean way to make up a game later if the season has a delayed start.

-The season is scheduled to start the second weekend of September, with Seattle’s opener on Sept.
+The season is scheduled to start the second weekend of September, with Seattle’s opener Sept.
 13 at Atlanta.

 While there had been a thought that division games might all be later in the year in case adjustments to the schedule have to be made, the Seahawks will play Arizona in the seventh week.
 That isn’t too different than most previous seasons — Seattle played its first division game last year in Week 4 and will play four of its six division games by Nov.
 15.